dodona-edu/dodona-edu.github.io/en/tested/new-programming-language/README.md

 variabele = 6; // without declaration
 ```

-See the actual templates for examples on how to handle most constructs.
+See the actual templates for examples of how to handle most constructs.

 ## Register the language